South-East Asian theatre of World War II: Allied command structure

-On 12 November 1944 the 11th Army Group was redesignated Allied Land Forces South East Asia, still under SEAC, because it was felt that an inter-Allied command was better than the purely British headquarters.
-Command problems with General Stilwell and his interactions with the U.S. Joint Chiefs of Staff had precipitated the change.

 Japanese command structure

 The Imperial Japanese Army Unit controlling all army land and air units in South East Asia and the South West Pacific was the Southern Expeditionary Army headquartered in Saigon, Indochina.
 It was commanded by General Count Hisaichi Terauchi, who commanded it from 1941 to 1945.
 The Japanese also deployed the South Seas Force, a combined force of Army and Special Naval Landing Force personnel.
 The Southern Army's major field commands were the 14th Army, the 15th Army, the 16th Army and the 25th Army.
 These consisted of 11 infantry divisions, six independent infantry brigades, and six tank regiments, plus artillery and support troops.
 The Japanese extensively used bicycle infantry, which allowed them quick movement over vast distances.